David Pocock

 David Willmer Pocock (born 23 April 1988) is an Australian politician and former professional rugby union player.
 Born in South Africa and then raised in Gweru, Zimbabwe, Pocock moved to Australia as a teenager and played for the Australia national rugby team.
 He played primarily at openside flanker, and was vice captain of the Brumbies in Super Rugby.
 After his retirement, Pocock worked as a conservationist and social justice advocate.
 In the 2022 Australian federal election, Pocock ran as an independent candidate for one of the Australian Capital Territory's two Senate seats.
-He defeated Liberal incumbent senator Zed Seselja, ending the two major parties' duopoly on the ACT's Senate delegation which had been in place since the ACT was granted Senate representation in 1975.
+He defeated Liberal incumbent senator Zed Seselja, becoming the first independent to represent the ACT in the Senate since the territory gained Senate representation in 1975.

 Early life and education

 David Willmer Pocock was born on 23 April 1988 in Messina, South Africa.
 He is the oldest of three sons born to Jane and Andy Pocock.
 He spent his first year on a citrus estate, "Denlynian", in Beitbridge, Zimbabwe, which was bought by his grandfather Ian Ferguson in the 1960s and ultimately employed up to 300 people.
 He was born in South Africa at the hospital nearest to his parents' home which was in Zimbabwe.

 When Pocock was a child, his parents moved north to Gweru and joined his paternal grandfather and uncle on a 2800 ha mixed farm, growing vegetables and flowers for export and also running cattle.
 He attended Midlands Christian College, where he began playing rugby.
 In 2000, following Robert Mugabe's seizure of white-owned farms in Zimbabwe, Pocock's parents applied to immigrate to Australia.
 They were soon given a notice of compulsory acquisition requiring them to vacate their property within 90 days, after which they stayed in a family holiday home in Port Alfred, South Africa, for eight months.
 They received Australian visas in 2002 and settled in Brisbane, Queensland.

 Pocock was educated at the Anglican Church Grammar School in Brisbane.
 In 2005, he played in the school's undefeated premiership-winning 1st XV alongside future Australia teammate Quade Cooper.
 That same year, he was selected to play in the Australian Schoolboys team.